sveltejs/sapper-legacy.svelte.dev/content/guide/00-introduction.md

 Sapper is a framework for building extremely high-performance web apps.
 You're looking at one right now!
 There are two basic concepts:

 * Each page of your app is a [Svelte](https://svelte.technology) component
-* You create pages by adding files to the `routes` directory of your project.
+* You create pages by adding files to the `src/routes` directory of your project.
 These will be server-rendered so that a user's first visit to your app is as fast as possible, then a client-side app takes over

 Building an app with all the modern best practices — code-splitting, offline support, server-rendered views with client-side hydration — is fiendishly complicated.
 Sapper does all the boring stuff for you so that you can get on with the creative part.